-Dimitrios’ teaching interests are in the fields of macroeconomics, econometrics and international finance at undergraduate and postgraduate level.
-He is the module leader for the level three International Finance and Banking module and the module leader for the Contemporary Issues in Economics module on the MSc Economics course.
+His teaching interests lie in the fields of macroeconomics, econometrics and international finance at undergraduate and postgraduate level.
+He is the module leader for level three International Finance and Banking module and the module leader for the Contemporary Issues in Economics module on the MSc Economics course.

-He is also the Associate Editor (Submissions) for Economic Issues, and a Research Fellow at the Rimini Centre for Economic Analysis (RCEA), Rimini, Italy.
+He is also an Associate Editor of Economic Issues, and a Research Fellow at the Rimini Centre for Economic Analysis (RCEA), Canada.

 Prior to joining Nottingham Trent University, Dimitrios was appointed as a teaching associate at the Department of Management, King's College London, as well as a research assistant at the School of Economics and Finance, Queen Mary, University of London.
 Before this he worked as a postgraduate teaching assistant at the Department of Economics, University of Athens, Greece.

-Dimitrios’ main research interest lie in Empirical Macroeconomics and Applied Econometrics.
+Dimitrios’ main research interests lie in the areas of Empirical Macroeconomics and Applied Econometrics.

-His research focuses on Inflation Dynamics, Fiscal and Monetary Policy, Labor Market Dynamics,
+His research topics include Macro-Financial Linkages, Inflation Dynamics, Fiscal and Monetary Policy, Labor Market Dynamics and Empirics of Growth and Inequality.

-His publications have appeared in journals such as Economic Inquiry, Journal of Empirical Finance, The Quarterly Review of Economics and Finance and the Economic Bulletin of Bank of Greece.
+His publications have appeared in journals such as Economic Inquiry, Oxford Economic Papers, Journal of International Money and Finance, Journal of Empirical Finance, Energy Economics, Economic Modelling, Open Economies Review, Quarterly Review of Economics and Finance and the Economic Bulletin of the Bank of Greece.

 Sponsors and collaborators